KStateMachine/kstatemachine/README.md

 ## Export

-_Note: conditional transitions depending on external data might not work._
+_Note: conditional or guarded transitions might be exported not completely.
+Lambdas that are passed to calculate next state (`guard` or `direction`) would be called during export process.
+The export result depends on what they will return._

 ### PlantUML